 - Create a VPN between your home network device and office.
 See your network devices documentation for instructions on how to create a hardware VPN.
-Home users with Anyware Software Clients can use a software VPN solution that connects to their office. - 2.
-Connect your client to your Remote Workstation Card: - Configure your Zero Client session type to Direct to host using: - The Remote Workstation Card IP address. - The host IP address when the Remote Workstation Card Agent is installed.
+Home users with Teradici Software Clients can use a software VPN solution that connects to their office. - 2.
+Connect your client to your Remote Workstation Card: - Configure your Zero Client session type to Direct to host using: - The Remote Workstation Card IP address. - The host IP address when the Remote Workstation Card Agent is installed. - 3.
+If you are using a PCoIP Software Client, configure with the host PC IP address in the Host Address or Code field. - 4.
+Connect as normal.